UI-Research/mobility-from-poverty/07_safety/README.md

     * Limitations
     * Missingness

-1. change the file directory listed after the "cd" command on line 8 and copy all source files to the file directory location you chose
+1. change the file directory listed after the "cd" command on line 8 and copy all source files to the file directory location you chose.
+Files can be found in the Box folder: Box Sync\Metrics Database\Safety\juvenile_arrest
 2. import all files
 3. crosswalk county FIPS (fbi_crosswalk.dta) to the 2016 agency arrests file (2016_arrest) matching on ORI number
 4. check 2016 agency arrests file (2016_arrest) for missing values in count of juvenile arrests by demographic group